GoodDollar/GoodSDKs/README.md

    }
    ```

-For more examples and detailed usage, refer to the [identity-sdk README](packages/citizen-sdk/README.md).
+For more examples and detailed usage, refer to the [citizen-sdk README](packages/citizen-sdk/README.md).

 ### Running the Demo Application

-The `demo-identity-app` provides a practical example of how to integrate the `identity-sdk` into a React application.
+The `demo-identity-app` provides a practical example of how to integrate the `citizen-sdk` into a React application.

 1. **Navigate to the Application Directory**